conjure-cp/conjure/docs/essence.rst

                              , "transitive", "total", "connex", "Euclidean", "serial", "equivalence", "partialOrder".

 The binary relation attributes are only applicable to relations of arity 2, and are between two identical domains.

-To explicitly specify a relation, use a parenthesized list of tuples.
+To explicitly specify a relation, use a parenthesized list of tuples preceded by the keyword ``relation``.

 Partition domains
 ~~~~~~~~~~~~~~~~~